jbradberry/mcts/README.rst

 These AI players can also take additional arguments:

-time
+time (default: 30)
-  The amount of thinking time allowed for the AI to make its decision, in seconds (default: 30).
+  The amount of thinking time allowed for the AI to make its decision, in seconds.
 Ex: ``$ board-play.py t3 jrb.mcts.uct -e time=5``

-max_actions
+max_actions (default: 1000)
-  The maximum number of actions, or plays, to allow in one of the simulated playouts before giving up (default: 1000).
+  The maximum number of actions, or plays, to allow in one of the simulated playouts before giving up.
 Ex: ``$ board-play.py t3 jrb.mcts.uct -e max_actions=500``

-C
+C (default: 1.4)
-  The exploration vs. exploitation coefficient at the heart of the UCT algorithm (default: 1.4).
+  The exploration vs. exploitation coefficient at the heart of the UCT algorithm.
 Larger values prioritize exploring inadequately covered actions from a node, smaller values prioritize exploiting known higher valued actions.
 Experimentation with this variable to find reasonable values for a given game is recommended.
 Ex: ``$ board-play.py t3 jrb.mcts.uct -e C=3.5``

 The ``-e`` flag may be used multiple times to set additional variables.

 Games
 -----